cybernagle/proconfig-generator/README.md

 ## Ad

-A llm riddle challenge game implementation on $myshell, if you like this project , please participate with my Master Prompting Bot, Thanks a lot!
+A llm riddle challenge game implementation on $myshell is based on this generator, if you like this project , please participate with my [Master Prompting Bot](https://app.myshell.ai/bot/Bz6Rbu/1713262101), Thanks a lot!

+below is the state machine you may find interesting :)

 ![statemachine](./img/statemachine.png)